 Published: September 2013

-Demonstrate your expertise with Microsoft Office!
+Demonstrate your expertise with Excel.
 Designed to help you practice and prepare for the 2013 Excel Microsoft Office Specialist (MOS) exam, this all-in-one study guide features full, objective-by-objective exam coverage, along with easy-to-follow procedures and illustrations to review essential skills.
 Get hands-on practice tasks (and files) to apply what you’ve learned.

 Who should take this exam?